1975 United States Grand Prix: Race summary

 Back on the track, Fittipaldi was now 15 seconds behind Lauda, Jarier had retired with a seized rear wheel bearing, Brambilla dropped back to seventh suffering from loose seat supports, and Hunt, Mass, Peterson and Scheckter were battling for third.
 Mass overtook Hunt on lap 33.
 With nine laps to go, Peterson also passed Hunt, who was struggling with his gear selection and brake balance.
 Three laps from the finish, Mass's brakes began to fade, and Peterson closed, but locked up his left front tire under braking.
 The resulting flat spot slowed him enough for Hunt to retake fourth on the last lap.
 Lauda took the win by just under five seconds.

-This was the final race for Tony Brise and Embassy Racing with Graham Hill.
+This was the final race for Wilson Fittipaldi Júnior (who began to dedicate himself entirely to the management of Fittipaldi's team since them), Tony Brise and Embassy Racing with Graham Hill.
 On the evening of 29 November 1975, double-world champion Graham Hill was piloting a Piper Aztec light aircraft from France to London.
 His passengers were team manager Ray Brimble, driver Tony Brise, designer Andy Smallman and mechanics Terry Richards and Tony Alcock.
 They were returning from Circuit Paul Ricard where they had been testing the GH2 car being prepared for 1976.
 They were due to land at Elstree airfield before onward travel to London to attend a party.
 Shortly before 10pm, the plane hit trees beside a golf course at Arkley in thick fog.
 In the ensuing crash and explosion, everyone on board was killed.
 As the team now only consisted of the deputy team manager and two mechanics, it was impossible to continue, and so the team was closed down.